clober-dex/benchmark/README.md

 # Gas Usage Benchmark for Take Operations

-This benchmark measures the gas usage when taking multiple orders in a single tick across different DEX implementations.

-## 📊 Results

-Gas usage for **take operations** after placing `N` orders in the same tick:
+This benchmark measures the gas cost of executing a taker order that matches against N maker orders resting at the same price level.

 | DEX                                  | N = 1   | N = 10  | N = 100  |
 |--------------------------------------|---------|---------|----------|